1 - 2022 | Ultimate Marketing Group

 9- Securing your site – Following a hack, you will want to increase security.
 Using a plugin such as Wordfence or Sucuri will help you scan your site from within the WordPress backend.
 Passwords for all users should be reset and make sure to use strong passwords.

-10- Maintenance – Updating plugins, themes and WordPress in addition to frequent scans will help you avoid having to being this malware removal process again.
+10- Maintenance – Updating plugins, themes and WordPress in addition to frequent scans will help you avoid losing your site to a hacked.
 Most security plugins can run scans on schedule and report if they find anything suspicious.

 Conclusion